Afzal-KSL/Royal-Rental/README.md

 # A few Screenshots:

-1.A Simple Login Page and Reset Password via Email.
+1. A Simple Login Page and Reset Password via Email.

-2.Users can add their things for rent and gain benefits.
+2. Users can add their things for rent and gain benefits.

-3.Users can view things and borrow it.
+3. Users can view things and borrow it.

-4.Now, They can buy it.
+4. Now, They can buy it.

-5.If you want to track the thing, just click it.
+5. If you want to track the thing, just click it.

 ![Login](https://github.com/Afzal-KSL/Royal-Rental/blob/268882e4059377b926cde9c129471dcdc919f3d9/assests/images/login.jpg)
 ![Add](https://github.com/Afzal-KSL/Royal-Rental/blob/268882e4059377b926cde9c129471dcdc919f3d9/assests/images/add.jpg)